 And, there's always one exception to everything:

 So, should you come for a live audition?
-If you are a piano major, the answer is a simple "yes."
+If you are a piano, composition, or percussion major, the answer is a simple "yes."
 There is no other choice.
 For others it is a tricky question.
-In the largest sense, Peabody routinely accepts students by recorded audition—either recordings sent in by the applicant, or recordings made during regional auditions.
+In the largest sense, Peabody routinely accepts students by recorded audition—either recordings provided by the applicant, or recordings made during regional auditions.
 Thus, it is clearly possible to be accepted that way.
 Statistically, recorded auditions are somewhat less likely to be accepted than live auditions, but I can't say for sure if the recording itself has anything to do with it.
 For instance, it is logical to suppose that if someone has doubts about their qualifications for entrance, they might send a recording just to see what happens.
 This would tend to put some of the recorded auditions at a lower performance level than the live auditions we hear on campus, and would effect the statistics.
 Also, we do get the occasional recording that is of such poor quality it is hard to hear the performance.
 And there was that one tape we received which started with a nice enough rendition of audition material, but was suddenly interrupted with what sounded like demented rantings.
 A quick call to the applicant revealed the culprit to be the applicant's ninth grade brother, who had seen the as-yet-unlabeled cassette and used it to record his "garage band."
 If you don't know what an audio cassette is......